 No wonder 30 to 50 percent of adolescents and young adults say they buy energy drinks.
 But are they safe for young people to drink?

-No, says Stephanie Nguyen Lai, M.D., a pediatrician at Palo Alto Medical Foundation.
-She explains that energy drinks are loaded with caffeine – often twice as much as coffee and eight times as much as a soda.
+“No,” says Stephanie Nguyen Lai, M.D., a pediatrician at the Palo Alto Medical Foundation.
+Energy drinks are loaded with caffeine – often twice as much as coffee and eight times as much as a soda.
 They’re especially dangerous when mixed with alcohol.

 Hidden Caffeine in Energy Drinks Read More about The Risks of Energy Drinks

 Acne: it’s caused stress before many a first date and sent teens scurrying to the drug store for the latest miracle potion.
 If your teen has acne, he or she is not alone.

 “Approximately 85 percent of all teens have acne at some point,” says Amy E. Gilliam, M.D., a pediatric dermatologist at the Palo Alto Medical Foundation.
 “Although there is no magic bullet or quick fix for teen acne, there are several effective treatment options that – with patience – can help clear up this skin condition.”
 Read More about What Teens Can Do About Acne